flipperdevices/flipperzero-firmware/README.md

 - Added [NFC collect params for mfkey32 attack #1643 (By gornekich)](https://github.com/flipperdevices/flipperzero-firmware/pull/1643)
 - `"GAME_TAMA_P1"` set to `HIDDEN`
 - Assets: Includes New Dolphin Animations: [The Mage, Dino & A New Hope (By Haseo)] & [Earth Arcadia (By Kuronons)]
+- Away for the weekend so no new updates till 9/6 (Unless it is PR'd)

 <table width="100%" border="0" cellspacing="0">
   <tr> <td colspan=2> <h3>This software is for experimental purposes only and is not meant for any illegal activity/purposes.
 We do not condone illegal activity and strongly encourage keeping transmissions to legal/valid uses allowed by law.</h3> </td> </tr>